kauri-io/Content/ENS/ens-beginners-guide.md

 }
 ```

-Before you run the `enslookup` command make sure you have set your Infura URL environment, as described above.
+Before you run the `enslookup` command make sure you have set your Infura URL environment variable, as described above.

 When running the `enslookup` command on `ethereum.eth`: